 If your reputation isn't great, inform people how you've improved.
 Get them involved.
 Your newsletter is your platform to broadcast events, seasonal offers, special deals, new menu items and so much more.
 This will help you attract people and often bring in potential employees or partners who can help you achieve those goals.

-The same is true for a new business.
+The same is true for a new business in terms of restaurant review marketing.
 You can use your newsletter to promote your vision for your establishment, display new and exciting menu ideas, and even get input from people who have visited your new establishment to see what they think you could improve on.
 The newsletter is a powerful tool, but should never replace customer input in-house or other marketing tools, only work with them.

 Newsletters are most effective when run by email, as a lot of direct mail marketing is disregarded and discarded.
 Using an automated email saves you time, especially if you maintain a set layout for the document.
 This way, you can set your email to trigger monthly, and just edit the content once a month.
 This leaves you free to take the time and ensure that the experience is engaging enough to make them want to sign up for that newsletter and share it with their friends.

 Writing a blog relevant to your industry and your goals can improve public opinion of you and draw people in.
 The public can and will be unforgiving, and much more so online.
 Don't dismiss them, however.
-Deleting or hiding bad reviews will make people think you don't care about their opinions.
+Deleting or hiding bad reviews will make people think you don't care about their opinions and hurt your restaurant review marketing strategy.
 Even if you can't please everyone, make the effort.
 Respond to some of the criticisms and tell people how you're going to work to change that opinion.
 This makes people feel valued, shows them that you understand and makes them want to try your restaurant again.
 In the case of a new establishment, a blog makes you more visible online and gets people talking about you.
 This will in turn increase the number of people who find you.

 As a consequence, this will push more people through your doors, ready to be served.
 One idea that seems to be pretty popular is to have that blog run by a member of the kitchen staff or a floor manager who can educate people on menu changes, how seating works, and even the challenges faced on a nightly basis and how they overcome them.